taylor-redman/redmant.github.io/aboutme.md

 ---
 layout: page
 title: About Me
 subtitle: Biographical Information about Taylor Redman
 ---

-# about-me
-## TL;DR: Became interested in the possibilities of computer science in high school.
-Plans on majoring in Computer Science because of the many different career paths that are available after graduation.

 Taylor Redman is a freshman at Allegheny College and is planning on majoring in Computer Science with a double minor in Astronomy and History.
 Taylor chose to come to Allegheny College because he wanted a small campus environment and it was the perfect distance away from home.
 The school also awarded him with a Trustee Scholarship, which was a big motivator when he was making his final college decision.
 He is very excited for the next three and a half years at Allegheny and is looking forward to meeting new people and making lifelong memories.